weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 #### Throws

-When the CRON expression is invalid
+Error When the CRON expression is invalid

 #### Example